 The central nave and the transept are covered by a majestic coffered ceiling, a beautiful combination of geometric, decorative and floral elements as well as figures of saints.
 They also feature two large ovals of the Assumption and the Holy Spirit, designed by Francesco Capriani, carved by Jacopo Paolini, and gilded by Fulvio Tucci between 1580 and 1584.
 The main altar hosts the elegant ciborium by Mino da Fiesole (1471).
 The Holy Father is depicted in the middle of the vault, a fragment of a pictorial cycle executed by Niccolò Circignani with stories of the life of the Virgin Mary.

-The chapel of Our Lady of the Sorrows belongs to the cathedral’s complex, within which are preserved two sculptural groups in painted terracotta attributed to Andrea dealla Robbia: the Nativity, with the fresco of the Procession of Magi by Benozzo Gozzoli, and the Adoration of the Magi.
+The chapel of Our Lady of the Sorrows belongs to the cathedral’s complex, within which are preserved two sculptural groups in painted terracotta attributed to Andrea della Robbia, the "Nativity", with the fresco of the Procession of Magi by Benozzo Gozzoli, and the "Adoration of the Magi".